Game controller: Mouse and keyboard

 A mouse and computer keyboard are typical input devices for a personal computer and are currently the main game controllers for computer games.
 The mouse is often used with a mousepad to achieve greater speed, comfort, accuracy and smoother movement for the gamer.
 Some video game consoles also have the ability to function with a keyboard and a mouse.
 The computer keyboard is modelled after the typewriter keyboard and was designed for the input of written text.
 A mouse is a handheld pointing device used in addition to the keyboard.
 For games, the keyboard typically controls movement of the character while the mouse is used to control the game camera or used for aiming.
 While originally designed for general computer input, there are several keyboard and mouse peripherals available which are designed specifically for gaming, often with gaming-specific functions built-in.
 Examples include peripherals by Razer, the "Zboard" range of keyboards and Logitech's 'G' series.
 The numeric keypad found on the keyboard is also used as a game controller and can be found on a number of separate devices, most notably early consoles, usually attached to a joystick or a paddle.
 The keypad is a small grid of keys with at least the digits 0–9.
-A Gaming keypad is a specialized controller used for FPSs, RTSs and some arcade type games.
+A gaming keypad is a specialized controller used for FPSs, RTSs and some arcade type games.
 These controllers can be programmed to allow the emulation of keys, and macros in some cases.
 These generally resemble a small part of a keyboard but may also feature other inputs such as analog sticks.
+In 2007, peripheral developer Jason O. Johnson, head of Split Fish Gameware, introduced a first of its kind design, Dual Mouse/Motion Nunchuck, two part Combo controller, for PlayStation 2 called "FragFx" to improve accuracy of FPS gaming on consoles and emulate the feel of a mouse and keyboard input similar to PC gaming.
 They were developed because some of these games require a keyboard to play, and some players find this to be awkward for such a task.
 The mouse and keyboard input is also known by the abbreviation "MnK".